-The urban design rationale report prepared by Roberts Day (Appendix B) identifies that the irregular triangular shape of the site and its island characteristics make it an important site for placing making in the evolution of the precinct as a better place.
+The Place Design Framework Report prepared by Roberts Day (Appendix B) identifies that the irregular triangular shape of the site and its island characteristics make it an important site for placing making in the evolution of the precinct as a better place.

-The site contains nineteen allotments (sixteen parcels), which are all under the control of the Applicant.
+The site contains nineteen allotments (sixteen parcels), which are all owned by the Applicant.
 The amalgamation of the allotments has taken significant time and enables wholistic redevelopment to occur.
 The amalgamated site provides a unique opportunity which is rarely possible given the challenges of site amalgamations.